 Movements in share capital of the Company during the year are set out in note 26 to the financial statements.
 There was no change in share capital during the year.
 During the year, the Company did not grant any share options.
-Details of the share option scheme of the Company are set out in 2001 annual report.
+The Company adopted a share option on 6 June 2001 which remained in force for a period of 10 years from the date of adoption.
+The share option scheme expired on 6 June 2011.